Key Takeaways

 - Regularly review and reconcile your records to ensure accuracy and completeness.

-- Consult with a tax professional to ensure you are claiming all eligible deductions and to get expert advice on record-keeping best practices.
+- Consult a tax professional to ensure you are claiming all eligible deductions and to get expert advice on record-keeping best practices.

 Tax Resources for Teachers